closedcircuit0/HumanEngineering/06_Case_Studies/002_Deconstruction_of_Qualia-Critique_and_Response.md

 Why do we have 'feelings'?
 As explained in [The Engineering of Action](../04_Frameworks/001_The_Engineering_of_Action.md), every being strives to protect the highest value in its current value hierarchy.
 It must protect its own narrative.
 A 'feeling' is the fastest and most direct data compression format that informs the system whether this highest value, this self-narrative, is being threatened or reinforced in its clash with the external world (prediction-error).
 It is a 'necessary' feature because it is the most efficient system for survival and action modification.
 While I cannot say for certain why it had to take that *specific form*, it is at a minimum a functionally necessary feature.

-5. On the point that “Engagement With the Literature Would Strengthen the Case.”
+5. On the part that “Engagement With the Literature Would Strengthen the Case.”

 This point is correct.
 And this was my personal intention.